isabl-io/docs/docs/README.md

 !> **Attention** Work in progress! repos will be released after publication 🚧

-# isabl
+# Isabl

-> Bioinformatics operations at scale.

-## What is it

-`isabl` is an open-source framework to conduct bioinformatics operations at scale.
-It addresses the need of entities such as research labs, sequencing centers, bioinformatics cores, molecular diagnostic enterprises and pharmaceuticals to manage their genomics capital and maximize the utilization of Next Generation Sequencing assets by providing them with a modular, opensource, plug-and-play infrastructure.
+Isabl is an open source plug-n-play framework for scalable bioinformatics operations with support for metadata management and automated data processing.
+It is composed of an individual-centric and extensible relational database (Isabl-db), a comprehensive RESTful API (Isabl-api), a Command Line Client (Isabl-cli), and a front end single page web application (Isabl-web).

+## Quick Start

-🚀 Get up and running in 10 minutes with our [quick start guide](tutorials/quick_start)!
+Take a tour with our 10 minutes [quick start guide](tutorials/quick_start)!

 ## Features